Higher property T and below-rank phenomena of lattices

 \begin{proof} The projective $A$-chain complex $A\otimes_{\bbC\Gamma} P_\bullet$ is exact up to degree~$n$.
 Thus, it is homotopy equivalent to a projective $A$-chain complex $Q_\bullet$ with $Q_0=\dots=Q_n=0$.
 Now use the homotopy equivalences $V\otimes_{\bbC\Gamma}P_\bullet\simeq V\otimes_A Q_\bullet$ and $\hom_{\bbC\Gamma}(P_\bullet, V)\simeq \hom_A(Q_\bullet, V)$. \end{proof}

-It follows that for a property T group $\Gamma$, and for the corresponding unital C*-algebra $C_0^*\Gamma$, without any finiteness assumptions, the property of having for every $k\leq n$, $H_k(\Gamma,C_0^*\Gamma)=0$, implies $(T_n)$ and the entire variety of properties listed in Theorem~\ref{thm:criteria} and Theorem~\ref{thm:TnCor}.
+Assume now that $\Gamma$ is finitely generated, but do not assume any further finiteness properties.
+Note that Lemma~\ref{lem:nonT} and Remark~\ref{rem:nonT} still hold, thus we have that $H_k(\Gamma,C_0^*\Gamma)=0$ implies that $\Gamma$ has property T, thus the C*-algebra $C_0^*\Gamma$ is unital by Lemma~\ref{lem:kproj} and Convention~\ref{conv:kproj}.
+It follows from Lemma~\ref{lem: ring extension} that under merely finite generation assumption, the property of having for every $k\leq n$, $H_k(\Gamma,C_0^*\Gamma)=0$, implies $(T_n)$ and the entire variety of properties listed in Theorem~\ref{thm:criteria} and Theorem~\ref{thm:TnCor}.
 This property is equivalent to $(T_n)$ under $FP_\infty(\bbQ)$, but this equivalence is not known in general, which brings us back to Question~\ref{q:fin}.